Doctors for Drug Policy Reform Presents:

 .jpg)

-In this practical webinar, Jonathan JK Stoltman, PhD, will share how to work effectively with journalists and the media as a tool for impact.
-Participants will learn why media engagement matters, how journalists approach stories, and how to prepare for interviews.
-The session will also cover strategies for writing compelling op-eds that elevate evidence-based health perspectives.
+Our third Health Advocacy Network Training Webinar, hosted by Dr. Kristel Carrington.
+In this practical webinar.
+Jonathan Stoltman, PhD, from Reporting on Addiction shares how to work effectively with journalists and the media as a tool for impact.
+Learn why media engagement matters, how journalists approach stories, and how to prepare for interviews.
+The session also covers strategies for writing compelling op-eds that elevate evidence-based health perspectives.

-Whether you’re new to media engagement or looking for a more effective approach, this session will offer concrete guidance to help you contribute your voice to public conversations and engage broader audiences beyond clinical or academic settings.
+Whether you’re new to media engagement or looking for a more effective approach, this session offers concrete guidance to help you contribute your voice to public conversations and engage broader audiences beyond clinical or academic settings.

-Drawing on his work with Reporting on Addiction, an evidence-informed resource hub supporting accurate and empathetic coverage of addiction, Jonathan will offer actionable steps you can take to work more effectively with the media.
+Drawing on his work with Reporting on Addiction, an evidence-informed resource hub supporting accurate and empathetic coverage of addiction, Jonathan offers actionable steps you can take to work more effectively with the media.

 In 2019, he completed his PhD in Lifespan Developmental Psychology from West Virginia University and has worked as a researcher focusing on opioid addiction for more than a decade.
 During this time, Jonathan’s academic work has appeared in leading journals, national conferences, and various media outlets.

-This webinar will be recorded and posted on the Health Advocacy Network Portal and Physicians for Opioid Settlement Equity Portal.
+This webinar was recorded and posted on the Health Advocacy Network Portal and Physicians for Opioid Settlement Equity Portal.

 D4DPR webinars and events are supported by our members and donors, and may be supported with funding from the Drug Policy Alliance (DPA), the Open Society Foundations (OSF), and an unrestricted grant from the Holistic Alternative Recovery Trust (HART).
 Support does not influence D4DPR’s policy positions or educational content.